Low carb breakfast berry parfaits

 - 2 teaspoons coconut oil melted

-- 1-2 tablespoons honey/maple syrup to taste
+- 1-2 tablespoons honey/maple syrup/low carb sweetener to taste (optional)

 - pinch of salt